sealx017/SpaceBF/README.md

 interactions, in spatial transcriptomics (ST) and mass spectrometry imaging (MSI) datasets.
-It is easily applicable to broader spatial datasets, to study spatially varying interaction between any two variables, based on a spatial fused horseshoe prior.
+It is easily applicable to broader spatial datasets, to study spatially varying interaction between any two variables, based on a spatial fused ho rseshoe prior.

 ## Install and load SpaceBF